 Hydration is key, and this holds true no matter what we are talking about!
 Dry skin?
 Hydrate.
 Dull complexion?
 Hydrate!
 Low milk supply?
 You guessed it – hydrate!
 In fact, if you are not consuming enough fluids, you would be at risk of dehydration, leading to other issues like fatigue and constipation in mothers.
 Feeling unwell would make mothers less likely to be able to breastfeed as much as they want, thus making them more stressed out.
 The increased stress would increase her cortisol levels, affecting her breast milk supply.
 Now, the good thing is you can hydrate yourself how you want.
 You can have other drinks, soups, and even certain fruits that boost hydration, such as watermelon, strawberries, and coconut water!
 Remember to not take a glass of sweet drink or fruit juice too often to avoid excessive sugar intake that may lead to excess caloric intake.

 Modify Your Diet

-Babies somehow know when they are hungry and will give our cues such as crankiness, fussing or crying.
-Try to avoid offering them pacifiers if you feel that it is too early for feeding.
-The fact is, breast milk digests faster than formula, so your baby tends to get hungry faster when he/she is breastfed compared to feeding him/her formula.
-If your baby is breastfed, then he/she should be fed whenever he/she wants to.
-Feeding shouldn’t be replaced with an empty teat just to delay feeding time.
-You will find that the more often you nurse, the higher your milk production will be as it gives your body the signal that milk is being emptied much quicker and the body must increase production.
+Babies somehow know when they are hungry and will give cues such as crankiness, fussing or crying.
+Avoid offering them pacifiers if you feel it is too early for feeding.
+Breast milk digests faster than formula, so your baby tends to get hungry more quickly when he/she is breastfed than when feeding formula.
+If your baby is breastfed, he/she should be fed whenever he/she wants.
+Feeding shouldn’t be replaced with an empty feed to delay feeding time.
+Pay attention to their hunger cues when feeding your baby instead of following a strict timetable.
+This is called ‘feeding on demand’ and will guide your body to provide an ample milk supply for your little one’s needs.